timjen3/ttrpg-engine/Readme.md

 See mxParser for tutorials: http://mathparser.org/

-#### Concrete Implementations of ISequenceItems
+#### ISequenceItems

-There are several types of sequence items included in the package:

-1. Die Sequence Items: These declare a `ResultName`.
-After being resolved the result will be injected into the inputs collection for use by following sequence items, conditions, and mappings.
+Sequence Items declare a `ResultName`.
+After being resolved the result is injected into the inputs collection for use by following sequence items, conditions, and mappings.
 Use these to chain sequence item algorithms or to inform actions.

-2. Data Sequence Items: These are generics that carry a data payload that can be used by a consuming application.

-3. Message Sequence Items: Produce custom messages.
+There are two types of sequence items included in the package as differentiated by the SequenceItemType enum.

+1. Algorithm: As the name implies this is an algorithm to be processed through mxParser.
+All variables are usable, but be aware that the order of the item matters when items use the results from other items.
+For instance `(damage + damage_modifier) / 2`.

+2. Message: The Equation property contains a format string to be populated with variables.
+For instance `{damage} damage was dealt to the target.`

-4. *Other*: Custom Sequence Items can be created by implementing the ISequenceItem interface or BaseSequenceItem abstract class.
+3. *Other*: Custom Sequence Items can be created by implementing the ISequenceItem interface.

 #### Custom Functions